jbolns/cyclistic_trilogy/trackA/README.md

 ### Stage 4 (Analyse)
 In line with the discoveries above, I focused analysis on the two aspects of bike-sharing that the data gives meaningful insight into: timing and location of rides/stations.

-Below a summary of my approach to the spreadsheet document.
-The document can be found [here](https://docs.google.com/spreadsheets/d/1BhedMuJj7vVwe4kJSceKjMn0TLuPsCzu5PJrO4FiPyk/edit?usp=sharing).

 **Timing.** Analysis of timing aspects of data was possible via pivot tables, which allowed me to rapidly create the following tables.
 *	rides by month of the year and member type,
 *	rides by day of the week and member type,